NETWAYS/gitlab-training/day1/06_Server/01_Intro.md

 * Facilitates collaboration between teams
 * Offers user based access control
 * Can trigger events (e.g. for CI)
-* Can offer web interfaces
+* Can be connected with web interfaces

 There are collaboration suites with many features: